Multiplicity of powers of path ideals of a line graph: Introduction

 \subsection{Associated prime ideals}

-Let $R$ be a Noetherian ring and $M$ an finitely generated non-zero $R$-module.
-A prime ideal $\p$ of $R$ is called an {\it associated prime ideal} of $M$ if there exists $a\in M$ such that $\p=(0:_Ra)$.
-The set of all associated prime ideal of $M$ is denoted by $\mathrm{Ass}_R(M)$.
-It is known that $\mathrm{Ass}_R(M)$ is a non-empty and finite set.
-If $I$ is an ideal of $R$, we denote $\mathrm{Ass}_R(R/I)$ by $\mathrm{ass}(I)$.
+Let $S$ be a Noetherian ring and $M$ a finitely generated non-zero $S$-module.
+A prime ideal $\p$ of $S$ is called an {\it associated prime ideal} of $M$ if there exists $x\in M$ such that $\p=(0:_Sx)$.
+The set of all associated prime ideal of $M$ is denoted by $\mathrm{Ass}_S(M)$.
+It is known that $\mathrm{Ass}_S(M)$ is a non-empty finite set.
+If $I$ is an ideal of $S$, we denote $\mathrm{Ass}_S(S/I)$ by $\mathrm{ass}(I)$.
 In 1979, Brodmann \cite{Bro79} proved the remarkable result that {\it there exists an integer $s_0$ such that $\mathrm{ass}(I^s)= \mathrm{ass}(I^{s_0})$ for all $s\geq s_0$.} This result serves as a good example of the concept in commutative algebra that ideals exhibit favorable behavior asymptotically.
-(Another example illustrating this idea is provided later in the paper regarding the multiplicity of an ideal.)
-Naturally, Brodmann's theorem also inspires several questions, such as determining the value of $s_0$ and determine the prime ideals in $\mathrm{ass}^{\infty}(I)$?
-Here, $\mathrm{ass}^{\infty}(I):=\mathrm{ass}(I^{s_0})$.
+Naturally, Brodmann's theorem also inspires several questions, such as determining the value of $s_0$ and determine the prime ideals in $\mathrm{ass}^{\infty}(I):=\mathrm{ass}(I^{s_0})$.
 We refer to \cite{CHHT20} and the references therein for a comprehensive introduction to this topic.
 If $s_0=1$, then $I$ is said to be normally torsion-free.
-More formally, we give the following definition following \cite{HH}. \begin{Definition} \em An ideal $I$ of a Noetherian ring $R$ is said to be {\it normally torsion-free} if $\mathrm{ass}(I^s)= \mathrm{ass}(I)$ for all $s\geq 1$. \end{Definition} We will show that both $I_t(L_n)$ and $I_t(L_n)^{\vee}$ are normally torsion-free and determine the prime ideals in $\mathrm{ass}^{\infty}(I_t(L_n))$.
+Formally, we give the following definition following \cite{HH}. \begin{Definition} \em An ideal $I$ of a Noetherian ring $S$ is said to be {\it normally torsion-free} if $\mathrm{ass}(I^s)= \mathrm{ass}(I)$ for all $s\geq 1$. \end{Definition} We will show that both $I_t(L_n)$ and $I_t(L_n)^{\vee}$ are normally torsion-free and determine the prime ideals in $\mathrm{ass}(I_t(L_n))$.